 New GE Technologies

-Claims that these technologies are safer than transgenic techniques are unproven.
-Gene editing techniques each bring their own set of risks and uncertainties.
-Whilst many of these are the same as with older genetic modification (GM) techniques there are also serious additional concerns.
-There is a scientific case for classifying all these techniques as GM and regulating their use with as much rigour as previous and current GM techniques.
+Claims that these technologies are safer than other GM techniques are unproven.
+Each gene editing technique each bring their own set of risks and uncertainties.
+Whilst many of these are the same as with older genetic engineering techniques, there are also serious additional concerns.
+There is a strong scientific case for classifying all these techniques as genetic engineering (genetic modification or GM) and regulating their use with as much rigour as previous and current GM techniques.

 Synthetic biology is a form of extreme genetic engineering.
 It is an emerging technology that is developing quickly yet remains largely unregulated.
 With synthetic biology, instead of swapping existing genes from one species to another (as is done through rDNA technology/genetic engineering), scientists can write entirely new genetic codes on a computer, “print” them out and insert them into living organisms.
 Scientists are even trying to create life from scratch.